-Note: for the mental climate of the times in which she operated, see Alcuin Blamires (ed.), Women Defamed and Women Defended: An Anthology of Medieval Texts (London: Oxford University Press, 1992).
-This wide ranging group of essays puts medieval anti-feminism and outright misogyny in sharp relief, featuring Tertullian, St. Ambrose, St. Jerome and St Augustine - leaving Christine de Pizan alone to defend women.
+Note: For the mental climate of the times in which she operated, see Alcuin Blamires (ed.), Women Defamed and Women Defended: An Anthology of Medieval Texts (London: Oxford University Press, 1992).
+This wide ranging group of essays puts medieval anti-feminism and outright misogyny in sharp relief, featuring Tertullian, St. Ambrose, St. Jerome and St Augustine leaving Christine de Pizan alone to defend women.
 Really helps one understand the magnificence of her achievement in that age.
 Kelly DeVries, Joan of Arc: A Military Leader (London: Sutton, 1999).
 Easy to read and understand, the best book focusing on her military accomplishments, concluding "She had completed her mission and sealed it with her blood."
 Gives "The Maid" credit for turning around the French military situation (with her successes in the Loire Valley, Reims and Patay) and blames the newly crowned Charles II for a failure to keep using her and her tactics both at Paris and beyond.
 "Joan of Arc was a soldier plain and simple."

 Note: This work is not too clear on how this farmer's daughter acquired the skills of warfare so suddenly, but acquire them she obviously did.
 This might be a useful subject for future research.
+For that dimension, see the best source for this:

-Potholm, "European Heavy Horse," Understanding War, pp. 314-332.
+Potholm, "European Heavy Horse," Understanding War, pp. 219-231.